Prevent Ransomware Attacks Before They Damage Your System

-Ransomware also requests payment in Bitcoins as this cryptocurrency can be untraceable with the technology cybersecurity researchers or law enforcement agencies have at the moment.
+Ransomware also requests payment in Bitcoin as this cryptocurrency can be untraceable with the technology cybersecurity researchers or law enforcement agencies have at the moment.
 The ransom payments usually come with a time limit which you must meet.
 If not, the ransom may increase or your data can be destroyed forever.
 Once ransomware latches on, it will display an image or a message that lets you know your data has been encrypted and you have to pay a specific sum of money to get it back.
 Ransomware is the number one malware attack affecting organisations today.

 How to Prevent Ransomware Attacks